|

 getKeepAliveTime(TimeUnit unit)

-Returns the thread keep-alive time, which is the amount of time
+Returns the thread keep-alive time, which is the amount of time that threads in excess of the core pool size may remain idle before being terminated. |

 int |